 Evergreen developed the adaptive reuse of the kiln building through a consultation process with the City of Toronto’s Heritage Preservation Services, Ontario Heritage Trust and the Toronto and Region Conversation Authority.
 The team worked together to ensure the preservation of the building’s heritage features.

-The rest of Evergreen Brick Works is operating under regular hours and access, enjoy!
+During this time, the rest of Evergreen Brick Works is operating under regular hours and access, enjoy!

 Please note, your visit may be during construction times that include some periods of loud noise.